asanmateu/healthcare-rag-chatbot/README.md

 CHATBOT_URL=http://host.docker.internal:8000/hospital-rag-agent
 ```

-Next, navigate to the project root, start Docker, and run:
+Next, navigate to the project root, start Docker, make sure your AuraDB instance is up and running, and then run:

 ```
 make build
 ```

-The build will start the servers, however, you can also do so with:
+The build will start the servers, however, you can also start the server with the command:

 ```
 make start